 Therapy can provide a safe, non-judgemental space where you can open up and explore what’s going on for you.
 You might want to focus on something very specific, or you might not be sure what it is that you need.
-I am particularly interested in how we can get comfort from the natural world and the outdoors, even in seemingly small ways.

 You can end the counselling relationship at any time, but it is usually helpful if we discuss the ending first – especially if we have been working together for some time.

 I have a background in customer service and human resources and have a long-standing interest in relationships and communication.
 I have worked or volunteered in organisations of various sizes from the global financial sector to small charities.
 I have first-hand experience of adjusting to life in a different country.